-WordPress forgot passwordis a common issue faced by website owners.
-When you cannot recover it via email, the admin password is invalid, orunable to log in to the WordPress admin dashboardthe4 password reset methodsprovided in this article can help you quickly regain access:
+WordPress Forgot Passwordis a common issue for website owners.
+When you cannot recover via email, the admin password is invalid, orUnable to Log in to WordPress Admin Dashboard, the4 password reset methodsprovided in this article can help you quickly regain access:

-- ✅ functions.php modification- Use FTP to upload code to temporarily create a new administrator
+- ✅ functions.php Modification- Use FTP to upload code to temporarily create a new admin

-- ✅ One-click modification via server control panel- Suitable for users using WordPress hosting (e.g.,SiteGround、Hostingeretc.)
+- ✅ Server Control Panel One-Click Modification- Suitable for users using WordPress hosting (e.g.,SiteGround、Hostingeretc.)

-Whether you are aWordPress beginneror have some technical foundation, you can find a suitablePassword Recovery Solution.
-It is recommended to try Method 1 first, as it is simple and secure.
+Whether you are aWordPress Beginneror have some technical foundation, you can find a suitablePassword Recovery Solution.
+It is recommended to try Method 1 first, as it is simple and safe.

 Applicable Scenarios:Users who can upload files to the server.
-(This can be done via Baota Panel, FTP, or the server's file manager.)
+(Via Baota Panel, FTP, or the server's file manager)

 Operation Steps: